A404 road: Harrow Road

 The Harrow Road is an ancient route in North West London which runs from Paddington in a northwesterly direction towards Harrow.
 It is also the name given to the immediate surrounding area of Queens Park and Kensal Green, straddling the NW10, W10, W2 and W9 postcodes.
 With minor deviations in the 19th and 20th centuries, the route remains otherwise unaltered.

 Harrow Road is also a ward of the City of Westminster.
 The population of this ward at the 2011 Census was 12,034.

 History

-What is now Harrow Road was a track in Celtic Britain.
-By the 19th century, it had become the main street in Paddington.
+By the 19th century, Harrow Road had become the main street in Paddington.

 In the 20th century, many properties along Harrow Road were developed into high-rise social housing, though some 19th-century houses and commercial buildings north of the Paddington Basin were retained.
 These included Elgin Towers, constructed between 1966 and 1969, and demolished in 1994.

 Cultural references

 The 1950 film The Blue Lamp is set around Harrow Road and features it prominently.

 In one version of the Bus Driver's Prayer, the line from The Lord's Prayer, "Hallowed be thy name" is replaced with "Harrow Road be thy name."